-20. In the sentence "A political system in which impunity in politics has been the norm," the verb phrase in the future perfect tense becomes
+- 20. In the sentence "A political system in which impunity in politics has been the norm," the verb phrase in the future perfect tense becomes

-- A) will have been.
+- A) would have been.

-- B) would have been.
+- B) will have being.

-- C) will have being.
+- C) will been being.

-- D) will been being.
+- D) will have been.